MarcelRG/marcel-cool-astro/README.md

 Goals I had for this new website:

 - Fast load times in dev and production
-- Good blog writting experience using markdown
+- Good blog writing experience using markdown
 - Flexible enough to fit my cool and sometimes wacky designs

 With those goals in mind, I figured that it might be a good idea to build this new website using astro and tailwind.